School of Nursing

 Subject Areas: Health, Nursing and Midwifery, Public Health, Social Care

-Karen leads the Child and Family Health research theme group referred to as SEaRCCH, (Supporting Evaluation and Research in Child and Community Health) within the School of Nursing.
-She is an Institute of Health Visiting Fellow and Fellow of the Higher Education Academy.
+Karen leads the Child and Family Health research theme group referred to as SEaRCH, (Supporting Evaluation and Research in Child and family Health) within the School of Nursing.
+She is an Institute of Health Visiting Trustee and Fellow of the Higher Education Academy.

-Karen’s professional background is in nursing and health visiting previously practicing as a health visitor in the city of Salford and later in Lancashire.
-She has held a number of academic roles as a research assistant, research fellow, senior lecturer and now working within the School of Nursing as a Reader in Child and family Health.
+Karen’s professional background is in nursing and health visiting previously practicing as a health visitor in Salford and later in Lancashire.
+She has experience in a number of academic roles as a research assistant, research fellow, senior lecturer and now working within the School of Nursing as a Reader in Child and Family Health.
 She originally joined the University of Central Lancashire in 1998 as a senior lecturer to deliver educational programmes for health visitors and community nurses.
 She gained experience as a course leader for undergraduate and post-graduate Specialist Community Public Health Nursing programmes, as a Research Degrees Tutor and currently supports doctorate students within the Faculty of Health and Wellbeing at UCLan.
 She also has undertaken external examining duties at universities across the UK and internationally.

 Her own doctorate and post-doctorate research has involved the application of realist evaluation methods to examine parenting and family support.
-With a particular interest in health visiting/ public health nursing, she joined a team at the National Nursing Research Unit, King’s College London to complete a national review of health visiting, including an empirical study of recruitment and retention issues.
-Her research and educational experience has enabled her to establish and co-facilitate the North of England Health Visitor and Child Health Research Network (information via Twitter: @research_hvch and Eventbrite) established in 2013 with Dr Sue Peckoever at Sheffield Hallam University.
+Her interest in health visiting/ public health nursing, led in 2011 to a secondment to the National Nursing Research Unit, King’s College London to complete a national review of health visiting, including an empirical study of recruitment and retention issues.
+Her research and educational experience has enabled her to establish and co-facilitate the North of England Health Visitor and Child Health Research Network (information via Twitter and Eventbrite) established in 2013 with Dr Sue Peckover at Sheffield Hallam University.
 Karen also contributes to the UNICEF Central and Eastern Europe International Technical Advisory Group on Home Visiting.
 In parallel, she has partnered with the International Step by Step Association (ISSA) to develop educational resources for nurse home visitors promoting early child development and has co-delivered nurse home visiting training in Serbia, Bulgaria and Turkmenistan.

-Karen is an editorial board member of the Journal of Health Visiting and she is peer reviewer for a number of health and social care journals.
+Karen is an editorial board member of the Journal of Health Visiting and she peer reviews submissions for a number of health and social care journals.
 She is a committee member of the Global Network of Public Health Nurses and has previously chaired the UK Standing Conference on Specialist Community Public Health Nurse Education.
 In 2018 Karen was presented with an special award by the Journal of Health Visiting for her contribution to health visiting internationally.

 Cowley S, Whittaker K A, Malone M, Donetto S, Grigulis A, Maben J (2014) Why health visiting?
 Examining the potential public health benefits from health visiting practice within a universal service: a narrative review of the literature.
 International Journal of Nursing Studies.
 DOI: 10.1016/j.ijnurstu.2014.07.013